-A cloche is designed to save young plants from too much water or frosty mornings.
+A plastic cloche is designed to save young plants from too much water or frosty mornings.
 I also have an issue with the neighbours cat digging up bulbs.
 These plastic bottles as cloches work out as a win-win situation.

 I also do not want to spend money either.
 So my parameters are zero waste and zero cost!